unionai-oss/pandera/README.md

 [![Discord](https://img.shields.io/badge/discord-chat-purple?color=%235765F2&label=discord&logo=discord)](https://discord.gg/vyanhWuaKB)

-`pandera` provides a flexible and expressive API for performing data validation on dataframes to make data processing pipelines more readable and robust.
+`pandera` provides a flexible and expressive API for performing data validation on dataframe-like objects to make data processing pipelines more readable and robust.

 Dataframes contain information that `pandera` explicitly validates at runtime.
 This is useful in production-critical or reproducible research settings.
 With